Reflection Canyon & Beyond

-- Day 1 (Tues Apr 21): Meet at 9AM at the Best Western in Kanab for a mandatory introductory session.
+- Day 1 (Thurs Apr 8) or (Sat Apr 10): Meet at 10AM at the Best Western in Kanab for a mandatory introductory session.
 We'll cover the photo techniques you'll be using at Reflection Canyon along with information on Milky Way Panoramas.
 After a lunch break, we'll head over to the marina and board the boat.
 We'll shoot sunset at the canyon, eat dinner, and get to bed early.

-- Day 2 (Wed Apr 22): We awake at 2AM to clear skies and a brilliant arc of the Milky Way over the canyon.
+- Day 2 (Fri Apr 9) or (Sun Apr 11): We awake at 2AM to clear skies and a brilliant arc of the Milky Way over the canyon.
 After photographing the Milky Way, we catch another couple hours of sleep before waking to shoot sunrise.
 We break camp and then board the boat back to the marina.
 After lunch, we do a post-processing session where we learn many digital darkroom techniques to bring your photos to life!
 The workshop will conclude by 5PM.

-Please arrive in Kanab, UT prior to 10AM on Tues April 21st for the orientation session at the Best Western Hotel.
+Please arrive in Kanab, UT prior to 10AM on Thurs April 8th or Sat April 10th for the orientation session at the Best Western Hotel.
 We will finish the workshop around 5PM the following day so it's up to you if you want to stay in Kanab that night or head somewhere else.